 BJA and BFDI's expectation is that the person completing these questions will know the status and progress of all aspects of your PSN program.
 Therefore, your agency's PSN coordinator/grantee point of contact (or another designated person with working knowledge of the PSN project) should complete these questions on your PSN initiative's behalf.
-Your agency should also consult with your research partner and other partner agencies to complete these responses.
+Your agency may also need to consult with BFDI, the PSN research partner and other partner agencies to complete these responses.